 Disk mirroring is a preservation technique that duplicates data to other hard drives as it is written.
-For example, when you save a picture into a computer, the data is automatically duplicated to other hard drives connected to the same computer or network.
-If one disk gets corrupted, you can still retrieve the file from the mirrored hard drives.
-The technique helps ensure there is always a backup of any data written to a disk.
+For example, when you save a picture to a computer, the data is automatically duplicated to other hard drives connected to it or the network.
+If one disk gets corrupted, you can still retrieve a file from the mirrored hard drives.
+This technique ensures you always have a backup of any data written to a disk.

 As you create files and make changes to documents, the data is simultaneously reflected in mirrored drives.
 The image below shows a simple representation of disk mirroring.

 The primary purpose of disk mirroring is to protect a computer owner from data loss stemming from disk failures, data recovery issues, disasters, and other reasons.
 Therefore, disk mirroring is a form of data backup done in real-time, reducing the need for regular manual creation of data backups.